viamrobotics/docs/docs/how-tos/create-module.md

 You have now created a module, and are ready to deploy it to a fleet of machines.
 There are two ways to deploy a module:

-- Through the Viam registry: Once you have uploaded your new module to the Viam registry, [add the module to one or more machines in the Viam app](/registry/modular-resources/).
+- Through the Viam Registry: Once you have uploaded your new module to the Viam Registry, [add the module to one or more machines in the Viam app](/registry/modular-resources/).
   You can also choose to configure [automated uploads for new module versions](/how-tos/manage-modules/#update-an-existing-module-using-a-github-action) through a continuous integration (CI) workflow, using a GitHub Action if desired, greatly simplifying how you push changes to your module to the registry as you make them.
 - As a local module (without uploading it to the Viam app), as you did in the [Test your module locally step above](#test-your-module-locally).
   This is a great way to test, but if you'd like to use the module on more machines it's easiest to add it to the registry either publicly or privately.